Home Events + NewsEvents Is Whole Foods Still Opening in Jersey City? Signage Points to Yes

 A post shared by Jersey City Upfront (@jc_upfront)

-Jersey City Upfront also noted that, per a reader, “the second-floor cafe is near completion.
+Jersey City Upfront also noted in April that, per a reader, “the second-floor cafe is near completion.
 Additionally, new lighting and drywall have been installed on the ground floor.”
 For a grocery store, Whole Foods sure is feeding us crumbs.

 “We are very excited that Whole Foods Market selected Harborside for its future Jersey City store,” Mack-Cali Realty Corporation’s Senior Vice President of Communications, Deidre Crockett, said in a press release, back in 2020.